 I would never be able to accomplish another task or run another errand if it wasn’t for my Ergobaby carrier.
 I’ve told you before that it is the essential thing to have with a second baby (I’ll echo that for the third!)

 Ergobaby has come out with a new carrier called the Omni 360 and I was sent one at no charge in exchange for my honest review of it.
 I already loved my original Ergo that was not provided for me for free, so this was just a fun privilege.

 This carrier is adjustable from the inside for three classes of weight and height.
 I appreciate this feature because sometimes I need to wear the fussy baby, and other time it’s easier to put him in the stroller and wear the wild toddler instead (remember, triage hospital.)
 I need to be able to make those adjustments quickly on the go, and with this feature I certainly can.

 I especially like the Omni 360 because it requires no newborn insert like the old Ergo carrier.
 (One more piece to tote around in the car and/or lose when stored between babies!)
 This one is also designed to wear kiddos front or rear facing, on the back or the front.

 Finally, it has this nice fanny pack-style pocket in the front.
 I will say, that I preferred the pocket on my old Ergo that was at about chest level, located adjacent to baby’s back.
 It was a little easier to reach.
 But, some baby carriers have no pockets AT ALL, so I definitely appreciate this one.
 It would fit a phone, wallet, diaper and thin pack of wipes, perfect for a walk to the park!

-Presale for the Omni 360 Carrier by Ergobaby has already started, but the official release date is September 7th!
-I highly recommend it, so essential for the second and third babies (and I’m sure we’ll be using it for all the babies to come!)
+I highly recommend the Omni 360 Carrier by Ergobaby.
+There aren’t too many things I’ll say you NEED for a baby–but THIS is one.
+Definitely a necessity for the second and third babies (and I’m sure we’ll be using it for all the babies to come!)
 Check it out here.